-In 2002 the Institute introduced courses in Human Resource Management at Certificate and Advanced Diploma Level, and Postgraduate Diploma in Social Work.
+In 2002 the Institute introduced courses in Human Resource Management at Certificate and Advanced Diploma Level, and Postgraduate Diploma inSocial Work.
 In 2004 Postgraduate Diploma in Law, Mediation and Arbitration was introduced.
 A major milestone was reached in 2006/07 when the Institute introduced Bachelor Degrees (National Technical Award Level 8) and again in 2007/08 when Ordinary Diploma (National Technical Award Level 6) in all fields of study offered.
-The Postgraduate Diploma in Health Management Systems and Strategic Human Resource Management were introduced in 2013/14 while the Master Degree in Social Work was introduced in 2014/15 academic year.
+The Strategic Human Resource Management was introduced in 2013/14 while the Master Degree in Social Work was introduced in 2014/15 academic year.